Orchestration: flute, 2 oboes, 2 bassoons, 2 horns, 2 trumpets, 3 trombones, timpani, organ, strings, 2 sopranos, tenor, bass, and chorus

 First Los Angeles Philharmonic performance: May 30, 1971, Gerhard Samuel conducting

-The Mass was performed in its "entirety," which is to say that Mozart must have borrowed from other works to make it complete and suitable for liturgical performance, on October 23, 1783, in the composer's presence - he may have presided at the organ.
-The venue was St. Peter's Church in Salzburg, where its annual performance as part of the Salzburg Festival remains a tradition to this day.
-It is likely that Constanze sang the high-lying first soprano part.
+The Mass was performed in its “entirety”—which is to say that Mozart must have borrowed from other works to make it complete and suitable for liturgical performance—on October 23, 1783, in the composer’s presence—he may have presided at the organ.
+The venue was St. Peter’s Church in Salzburg; it is likely that Constanze sang the high-lying first soprano part.

-The most logical explanation - supported to a considerable extent by the score itself - is the great discovery that Mozart made just before he started on this work: the music of the late-Baroque, most importantly that of Johann Sebastian Bach and Handel, which had until then been generally regarded as hopelessly dated.
-It was a discovery that forced Mozart to re-examine his values as a composer, to question - and this, again, is conjectural - whether moving backward, to embrace major stylistic ingredients of the age of Bach and Handel, didn't in fact indicate a sort of progress.
+The most logical explanation—supported to a considerable extent by the score itself—is the great discovery that Mozart made just before he started on this work: the music of the late-Baroque, most importantly that of Johann Sebastian Bach and Handel, which had until then been generally regarded as hopelessly dated.